thaase-udacity/datascientist_project_01/readme.md

 Please put all files in one folder and open the notebook.

 Thanks to the udacity team for the data science learning program.
+Also big thanks to stackoverflow helping me with the quadrant chart.